Capital City

 Key Ways an EOR Supports Payroll in Comoros:

 The annual leave entitlement in Comoros is 2.5 days for every month, after 1 year of service for a full time worker.
-These can include public holidays on top of that or within those days, which would otherwise be unpaid.
+Public holidays are separate from annual leave and are paid days off.

 An Employer of Record (EOR) helps businesses manage annual leave, paid time off (PTO), and local holidays across the globe, including in Comoros.
 By partnering with an EOR, companies ensure full compliance with local labor laws in Comoros when it comes to annual leave and time-off management.
 EOR providers like Playroll offer platforms that simplify tracking and managing employee time off in Comoros.
 By outsourcing this responsibility to Playroll, you can streamline leave management, ensure compliance, and free up time to focus on other business priorities.